-As an agency, we’re able to see what few people can: how different fintech companies are doing lead generation and what is and isn’t working for them.
-We’re able to compare Google Analytics accounts, Hubspot dashboards and internal team functions, and see first-hand what’s working in the fintech industry.
+As an agency that works exclusively with fintech and financial services companies, we see what few people can: how different fintech companies are doing lead generation and what is and isn't working for them.
+We compare Google Analytics accounts, HubSpot dashboards and internal team functions, and see first-hand which fintech marketing strategies actually move the needle.

-Our Managing Director (Araminta) also co-manages the 1,400+ person fintech marketing Slack group and hosts fintech events regularly in Edinburgh and London.
-This gives us a good overview of what’s working in fintech.
+Our Managing Director (Araminta) also co-manages the 2,000+ person fintech marketing Slack group and hosts fintech events regularly in Austin, NYC and London.
+This gives us a good overview of what's working in fintech.

 4 examples of fintech lead generation campaigns